-In this digital age, you might choose to gather information about your psychologist through a web search.
-There is an incredible amount of information available about individuals on the internet, much of which may actually be known to that person and some of which may be inaccurate or unknown.
-If you encounter any information about your psychologist through web searches, or in any other fashion for that matter, please discuss this with your therapist during your time together so that you both can deal with it and its potential impact on your treatment.
+In this digital age, you might choose to gather information about your provider through a web search.
+There is an incredible amount of information available about individuals on the internet, much of which may be known to that person and some of which may be inaccurate or unknown.
+If you encounter any information about your provider through web searches, or in any other fashion for that matter, please discuss this with your therapist during your time together so that you both can deal with it and its potential impact on your treatment.

 Use of VSee, doxy.me, or TherapyPortal.com for Telemedicine

 Another form of communication is the use of various platforms for telemedicine (Vsee, Doxy.me, and TherapyPortal.com).
 The same laws that protect the privacy and confidentiality of medical information in our sessions also apply to telemedicine.
 These platforms allow two parties to place a call without the information passing through a third party, meaning the information is more secure.
 The platforms use encryption that meets the U.S. Government’s standards in terms of privacy; i.e., adheres to HIPAA (see https://vsee.com/hipaa, https://help.doxy.me/en/articles/95911-is-doxy-me-secure, and https://support.therapynotes.com/article/138-system-security-and-user-responsibilities) and meets the encryption standard called FIPS 140-2, which increases privacy for consumers.